 During his 20 years at the Trust for Public Land, Hodder was instrumental in the creation of many parks for public recreation in both urban and rural areas.
-During that time he became familiar with similar work, but with a narrower focus on redwood forests, being done by Save the Redwoods League.

 ”Save the Redwoods League is the gold standard,” Hodder said, pointing to the League's nearly 100 years of preserving redwood forests and partnering with California State Parks, community organizations, and nonprofits to create public access and recreation.
 The League's founders “inspired conservation movements throughout the United States,” he said.